antarctica/ops-data-store/README.md

 The file store may also be used for hosting the [CLI](#command-line-interface) and/or [Database](#database), however this is not required, and not common particularly for the database.

+The file system enforces permissions via owner/group and ACL mechanisms (as used by the [Web Server](#web-server)) component.

 ### QGIS

 [QGIS](https://qgis.org) is the QGIS client end-users will use for editing and visualising geospatial data, and acts as